Longevity: 9-11 years

 No. Your vent hood is designed to carry away normal cooking odors and smoke produced while cooking.
 It's not well suited to clearing smoke from an entire room.
 If the room is filled with smoke, open a window.

 If you have the type of vent that's beneath a built-in microwave oven, follow the manufacturer's guidelines (in the owner's guide).
 Otherwise, it isn't ever really necessary to turn on your vent.
 Just turn it on whenever you want to keep cooking odors from permeating the room or house.

 If I have a fire on my stove, should I turn the vent on or off?

 OFF!
 Extinguish the fire as quickly as possible and, if you can, also turn off the vent fan.
 The fan could draw the flames up into the ductwork and create a greater fire hazard.

 Occasionally.
 Check the grease trap filters often, and clean them as necessary.
 Also, if the unit vents to the outside, check the vent on the outside of the house to be sure there's nothing obstructing the air flow.

 YES!
 Over time, vent ducting systems can become coated with grease, which could catch fire if it's exposed to an open flame or other heat source.
 When there's grease coating the duct work, get it cleaned professionally.

 Some work quite well, others don't.
 In general, any ventilation system should be adequate for the typical needs of a household.
-However, during heavy cooking--when you're using several burners simultaneously, or when you're cooking in tall pots--the over-the-stovetop vent systems work best.
+However, during heavy cooking—when you're using several burners simultaneously, or when you're cooking in tall pots—the over-the-range vent systems work best.